-Gross profit increased during the recent three-month period due primarily to increased product sales.
+Gross profit increased during the recent three and six month periods due primarily to increased product sales.
 The change in gross profit in the recent period was due to increases in gross profit for our Industrial & Commercial products and our Home & Life products.
 Gross margin increased primarily due to variations in product mix and increases in the price of our products.
 Increased product demand and production capacity constraints have increased the selling price and costs of our products, and has resulted in period-to-period fluctuations in our gross margin.
-We expect the prices we pay for inventory to increase in future periods and that this will reduce our gross margins.
+We expect the prices we pay for inventory to continue to increase in future periods and that this will reduce our gross margins.